segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 - For Amplitude to associate both client-side and server-side activity with the same user, you must pass the same `deviceId` to Amplitude.
 Otherwise, Amplitude creates two users - one associated with the user's `deviceId` and another user associated with the user's Segment `anonymousId`.

-## What caused an unexpected spike in my MTU count?
+## What might cause a spike in my MTU count?

-MTU counts usually increase when you have an increase in users or visitors on instrumented parts of your application.
+MTU counts usually increase when you have an increase in users or visitors on instrumented parts of your site or application.
 Sometimes you'll see a spike when you post a big press release or marketing campaign that leads to an influx of visitors.
+Another potential cause of big increases is adding tracking to new parts of your site or app, for example a marketing page that didn't have tracking before.

-Another potential cause of big increases is adding tracking to new parts of your site or workflow, for example a marketing site that didn't have tracking before. or ramp-up in the number of interactions you have with your users outside your app (emails, help desk, push notifications, etc).
+Another possibility is an increase in the number of interactions you have with your users outside your app (emails, help desk, push notifications, etc) that are being imported by cloud sources.
 Since you are now tracking users you weren't tracking before, your MTU count will go up.
 If you're already tracking those users elsewhere with Segment, we won't double-count them.

-There are also some scenarios in which MTU numbers may be higher than expected because you might be generating a new `anonymousId` or `userId` for a single user.
+There are also some scenarios in which MTU numbers might be higher than expected because you are (unexpectedly) generating a new `anonymousId` or `userId` for a single user.

-- `Analytics.reset()` was called
+- If you are calling `analytics.reset()` more than you did previously.
+(This generates a new `anonymousID` each time it is called, and detaches any association from a known `userID`.
+To resolve this with the main user record you need to make an Identify call again.)
-- If the user already had a userId assigned (meaning `user_id` was NOT `null`), and then `identify(xxx)` was called with a different `userId` value
+- If the user already had a `userId` (meaning `user_id` is NOT `null`), and you then call `identify(xxx)` to overwrite this with a different `userId` value.
 - If the `anonymousId` is changed manually, using `analytics.user().anonymousId(xxx)`
-- If the user goes from one page to another, and each page has a different domain - in this case the second page will have a different `anonymousId`
+- If the user goes from one page to another, and each page has a different domain - in this case the second page will have a different `anonymousId`.
 - If the user goes from one page to another and the second page exists within an iFrame
 - If the user visits the website from a different browser - each browser generates a different `anonymousId`
 - If the user visits the page incognito
 - If the user clears their cookies

-If you suspect there is an implementation error causing your MTU number to rise contact us immediately and we are happy to help you resolve the issue.
+If you think there might be an implementation error causing your MTU number to rise, contact [Segment Product Support](https://segment.com/help/contact/) as soon as possible so we can help you troubleshoot and resolve the issue.